dchoub/forkify/README.md

 Followed the MVC architecture and created seperate folders for Model, View  and index.js as controller file.

 # Functionality
- - Search the recipe by calling https://www.food2fork.com API
+ - Search the recipe by calling https://www.food2fork.com API (used axios module for calling api)
  - Show the 10 recipe per page and add pagination accordinly
  - Show Spinner while page is loading
  - Select the recipe and show the details view